Lespremeto/leoatchina-vim/README.markdown

 ## Markdown
 Markdown styntastic hightlight by default, and if has gui with python support, [markdown-preview.vim](https://github.com/iamcco/markdown-preview.vim) and relative plugins will be installed, then `C-z` for preview in browser, `C-s` for stop preview, `C-q` for open url under cursor.

-This `README` is written mostly in gvim under OSX, and Atom.
+This `README` is written mostly macvim, and Atom.

 ## [Themes Collentions](https://github.com/leoatchina/vim-colorschemes-collections)
 Forked from [rafi's colorschemes collections](rafi/awesome-vim-colorschemes), keeped some xterm-256 compatible themes which I prefer.
 Run `:colorschemes` followed by `Tab` will show  these themes.